Era-Dorta/gosu-android/README.md

 Installation
 -----------

+Install [ruboto](https://github.com/ruboto/ruboto/) and create a project.

 ### Recomended

-* Create a file named Gemfile.apk in your ruboto project and add the lines
+* Create a file named `Gemfile.apk` in your ruboto project and add the lines:

 ```ruby
 source "http://rubygems.org"